ecmwf/pdbufr/README.rst

 The ``pdbufr.read_bufr`` function return a ``pandas.DataFrame`` with the requested columns.
 It accepts query filters on the BUFR message header that are very fast and query filters on the observation keys.
+Additionally also on the following computed keys:

+- data_datetime and typical_datetime (datetime.datetime)
+- geometry (List [longitude,latitude,heightOfStationGroundAboveMeanSeaLevel])
+- CRS (BufrKey Coordinate Reference System Values 0,1,2,3 and missing are supported (4 and 5 are not supported), defaults to WGS84 (EPSG:4632))

 Filters match on an exact value or with one of the values in a list and all filters must match:

 .. code-block:: python